The award for tactless apparel marketing goes to repeat winner: Fashion Nova

 While the retail and apparel industry have tried to ride the line between making a profit — even if it’s just to afford rent payments to their realtors — and understanding that their customer base is going through trying times, Fashion Nova is still oblivious to it all.
 The knockoff apparel company has proudly become the equivalent of a tech savvy flea market negotiator.
 But even flea markets are closed these days.

-According to the U.S. Bureau of Labor Statistics, the unemployment rate went from 3.6 percent in January, 3.5 percent in February and 4.4 percent last month.
-The unemployment rate has not been this high since January of last year and has stayed within the 3 percent range for more than a year.
-In turn, non-essential purchases have been on the decline, with an apparel purchase decrease of 15 to 20 percent and beauty purchase decrease of 5 to 10 percent.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate went from 3.6% in January, 3.5% in February and 4.4% last month.
+The unemployment rate has not been this high since January of last year and has stayed within the 3% range for more than a year.
+In turn, non-essential purchases have been on the decline, with an apparel purchase decrease of 15% to 20% and beauty purchase decrease of 5% to 10%.